Stanford University

 The Role of Technology in Education: Benefits, Challenges, and Impact on Students In today's rapidly evolving world, technology has become a crucial aspect of education, shaping the way students learn and preparing them for future careers.
 Importance of Technology in Education: Technology is not just a crisis-management tool; it is a powerful educational asset.

-5. Importance of Technology in Education
+5. PDF Reimagining the Role of Technology in Education

-7. Understanding the role of digital technologies in education: A review
+10. Understanding the role of digital technologies in education: A review

 Information technology has emerged to spread shared knowledge and is a primary driving force behind education reforms.
 The introduction of new technology-assisted learning tools such as mobile devices, smartboards, MOOCs, tablets, laptops, simulations, dynamic visualisations, and virtual laboratories have altered education in schools and ...